PFLlib: A Beginner-Friendly and Comprehensive Personalized Federated Learning Library and Benchmark: : A Beginner-Friendly and Comprehensive Library

 \textbf{Algorithms.} In our \pfllib, the primary focus is on pFL algorithms.
-In addition, we have also included a selection of classic tFL algorithms to facilitate the evaluation of pFL algorithms, following previous pFL research ~\citep{li2021ditto, t2020personalized, zhang2023fedala}.
-We have categorized a total of 7 tFL algorithms and 27 pFL algorithms based on their foundational techniques.
+In addition, we have also included a selection of tFL algorithms to facilitate the evaluation of pFL algorithms, following previous pFL research ~\citep{li2021ditto, t2020personalized, zhang2023fedala}.
+Based on their foundational techniques, we have categorized 8 tFL algorithms and 29 pFL algorithms.
 The detailed classification is presented in \Cref{tab:algo}.

-\textbf{Scenarios.} In \pfllib, we consider two kinds of statistically heterogeneous scenarios: \textit{label skew} and \textit{feature shift}, where different client datasets differ in label categories and feature categories, respectively~\citep{zhang2023gpfl}.
+\textbf{Scenarios and Datasets.} In \pfllib, we first consider two types of scenarios for data heterogeneity: \textit{label skew} and \textit{feature shift}, where different client datasets differ in label categories and feature categories, respectively~\citep{zhang2023gpfl}.
 Both CV and NLP classification tasks are considered in these two scenarios.
-Moreover, we also introduce a \textit{real world} scenario by assigning each client with sensor signals collected from a wearable device on each person, such as HAR~\citep{anguita2012human} and PAMAP2~\citep{reiss2012introducing}, for SSP tasks.
+Moreover, we also introduce a \textit{real world} scenario with naturally collected datasets from distributed sensors (HAR~\citep{anguita2012human} and PAMAP2~\citep{reiss2012introducing} for SSP tasks), hospitals (Camelyon17~\citep{koh2021wilds} for CV tasks), and camera traps (iWildCam~\citep{koh2021wilds} for CV tasks) to evaluate algorithms' performance in realistic scenarios.

-\textbf{Privacy Features.} We also introduce the privacy-preserving technique Differential Privacy\footnote{https://opacus.ai/} (DP) into \pfllib.
-In addition, we implement the popular Deep Leakage from Gradients (DLG) attack~\citep{zhu2019deep} and the Peak Signal-to-Noise Ratio (PSNR) metric~\citep{wufedcg} to evaluate the privacy-preserving abilities of existing tFL/pFL algorithms.
+\textbf{Privacy Evaluation.} We implement the popular Deep Leakage from Gradients (DLG) attack~\citep{zhu2019deep} and the Peak Signal-to-Noise Ratio (PSNR) metric~\citep{wufedcg} to evaluate the privacy-preserving abilities of existing tFL/pFL algorithms.

 \textbf{Easy to Use and Extend.} In \pfllib, algorithms are implemented by \textbf{three} critical files: \linecode{serverX.py} for server creation, \linecode{clientX.py} for client creation, and \linecode{main.py} for hyperparameter configuration.
 Here, ``\linecode{X}'' represents some algorithm name.
 We can simply create a new algorithm \linecode{Y} by only adding specific features to \linecode{serverY.py} and \linecode{clientY.py} and while utilizing the core APIs in \linecode{serverbase.py} and \linecode{clientbase.py}.
 To create a scenario, users simply need \textbf{one} command line and run the evaluation with another \textbf{one} command line.
 We show an example of using FedALA on MNIST~\citep{lecun1998gradient}: